Common utility tables

 Warnings and considerations for common utility tables

-This section describes important information that you need to know when using the common utility tables.
+This topic describes important information that you need to know when using the common utility tables.

 The following warnings apply to the common utility tables:

-Because RECOVER PLUS uses BMC tables during the recovery process, you cannot use RECOVER PLUS to recover any BMC table except the BMCHIST table.
+Because NGT Recover uses BMC tables during the recovery process, you cannot use NGT Recover to recover any BMC table except the BMCHIST table.

 Do not run the RUNSTATS utility against the BMC common utility tables.
 Doing so can negatively impact utility performance.